JayGreentree/chop-countdown/README.md

         $ cd /my-project-path/
         $ python -m SimpleHTTPServer

 2. The sample JSON file (data.json) includes a timestamp that may be old.
 If you load this all up to preview it, make sure you change the timestamp to something in the future.
+(Not neccessary if using data.json.twig in craft as it will automatically update.)